pablodecm/paper-inferno/paper/paper.md

 \textrm{cov}_{\boldsymbol{\theta}}(\hat{\boldsymbol{\theta}}) \geq
 I(\boldsymbol{\theta})^{-1}
 $${#eq:CRB}
-so the inverse of the Fisher information can be used as an estimator of the expected variance.
+and the inverse of the Fisher information can be used as an estimator of the expected variance.
 If some of the parameters
 $\boldsymbol{\theta}$ are constrained by independent measurements characterised by their likelihoods